 Even if a person is eligible to file a Chapter 7 case, it may not be in their best interest.
 If a person is behind on their mortgage, in a bad car loan, or owes the IRS back taxes, a Chapter 7 filing will temporarily stop those problems for the 90–120 days that the case is pending.
 However, as soon as the person receives their Chapter 7 discharge, the foreclosure can resume, a repossession can resume if the person is behind on payments, and the IRS can resume collection activities.
 If a foreclosure or unpaid taxes are issues causing financial problems, a Chapter 7 case is merely a short-term band-aid.
 It will not fix the underlying problem.
 With a Chapter 13 case, you can reorganize your debts and repay the people who need to be repaid so that you can keep your house, keep your vehicle, clear up any tax issues, and save property that you might lose if you filed a Chapter 7 case.

 When deciding whether Chapter 7 or Chapter 13 bankruptcy is right for you, it is important that you consult with a knowledgeable bankruptcy attorney to analyze your entire situation.
 Sometimes, you have no choice and you have to file Chapter 13 because you don’t qualify for Chapter 7.
 In other situations, you might qualify to file a Chapter 7, but there are strategic advantages to filing under Chapter 13 instead.
-A qualified bankruptcy attorney can discuss the pros and cons of each type of bankruptcy with you.
+A qualified chapter 13 bankruptcy lawyer can discuss the pros and cons of each type of bankruptcy with you.

 The Gedbaw Law Firm represents clients and accepts all state and federal cases throughout the entire Kansas City metro, including but not limited to Lee's Summit, Greenwood, Lake Winnebago, Lake Latawana, Lone Jack, Pleasant Hill, Grandview, Belton, Raymore, Blue Springs, Loch Lloyd, Overland Park, Leawood, Praire Village, Lenexa as well as cases outside the metro area.
 States of Practice include Missouri and Kansas.